GaloisInc/saw-script/doc/tutorial/tutorial.md

 In this example, the definitions of `add_spec` and `dbl_spec` provide extra information about how to configure the symbolic simulator when analyzing Java code.
-In this case, the setup blocks provide explicit descriptions of the implicit configuration used by `java_extract` (used in the earlier Java FFS example and in the next section).
-The `java_var` commands instruct the simulator to create fresh symbolic inputs to correspond to the Java variables `x` and `y`.
-Then, the `java_return` commands indicate the expected return value of the each method, in terms of existing models (which can be written inline).
+In this case, the setup blocks provide explicit descriptions of the implicit configuration used by `crucible_java_extract` (used in the earlier Java FFS example and in the next section).
+The `jvm_fresh_var` commands instruct the simulator to create fresh symbolic inputs to correspond to the Java variables `x` and `y`.
+Then, the `jvm_return` commands indicate the expected return value of the each method, in terms of existing models (which can be written inline).
+Because Java methods can operate on references, as well, which do not exist in Cryptol, Cryptol expressions must be translated to JVM values with `jvm_term`.

-Finally, the `java_verify_tactic` command indicates what method to use to prove that the Java methods do indeed return the expected value.
-In this case, we use ABC.

-To make use of these setup blocks, the `java_verify` command analyzes the method corresponding to the class and method name provided, using the setup block passed in as a parameter.
+To make use of these setup blocks, the `crucible_jvm_verify` command analyzes the method corresponding to the class and method name provided, using the setup block passed in as a parameter.
 It then returns an object that describes the proof it has just performed.
 This object can be passed into later instances of `java_verify` to indicate that calls to the analyzed method do not need to be followed, and the previous proof about that method can be used instead of re-analyzing it.

 Interactive Interpreter
 =======================